-Based on the sediment flux of the G&B and assuming a total exchange of adsorbed riverine Ca2+ for marine Na+, we estimated that estuarine cation exchange could increase the dissolved Ca2+ flux to the ocean by 6% at most.
-Taking more realistic estimations based on a partial exchange of riverine Ca2+ for marine Na+, Mg2+ and K+ yields an increased Ca2+ flux of ca. 5%, while the equivalent of 15% of the dissolved Na+ flux, 8 % of the dissolved K+ flux and 4 % of the Mg2+ is reabsorbed by the sediments in the estuaries.
+Mg2+ and K+ yields an increased Ca2+ flux of ca. 5%, while the equivalent of 15% of the dissolved Na+ flux, 8% of the dissolved K+ flux and 4% of the Mg2+ are reabsorbed by the sediments in the estuaries.
 Estuarine sediment-seawater cation exchange is therefore mainly a riverine Na+ sink.
-In the context of the longterm carbon budget of Himalayan erosion, cation exchange increases the pool of Ca2+ that can contribute to CaCO3 storage.
-This additional flux is, however, limited to ca. 10% of the Ca-Mg silicate-derived flux.
-In spite of the very intense particle flux associated to physical erosion of the Himalaya, the cation exchange process occurring in the estuarine zone does not significantly change the estimate of the impact of silicate weathering on long-term carbon sequestration.
+In the context of the long-term carbon budget of Himalayan erosion, cation exchange increases the pool of Ca2+ that can participate to CaCO3 storage.
+This additional flux is however limited to ca. 10% of the Ca-Mg silicate derived flux.
+In spite of the very intense particle flux associated to physical erosion of the Himalaya, the cation exchange process occurring in the estuarine zone does not change significantly the estimate of the impact of silicate weathering on long term carbon sequestration.
 It is likely limited by the relatively coarse nature and low surface area of Himalayan sediments that lead to an overall low CEC.